nxtgencat/InstallChromeOS/README.md

 # ChromeOS Easy Installation Script

-## Overview

-This repository provides an easy installation script for ChromeOS along with official recovery images.
+## This repository provides an easy installation script for ChromeOS along with official recovery images.
 The script is built on the Brunch Framework to simplify the installation process on both Windows Subsystem for Linux (WSL) and Linux environments.

 ## Features